mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_fitting.rst

 .. figure:: /images/thetabsfittingfig27.png
         :align: center

-    Figure 27: The result of fitting function ‘ExpDecayOsc’ to HIFI00062798.
+    Figure 27: The result of fitting function `ExpDecayOsc` to `HIFI00062798`.
 The fit is shown in orange, while the green line indicates the difference between it and the data.

 Each fit parameter can also be bound by certain fit limits (+/- 10% of its starting value, +/- 50% or a custom value), fixed at a specific user determined value, or tied together using some functional form.